ryjen/ryjen.github.io/content/post/killing-the-pain.md

 ---
-title: killing the pain
+title: Killing the Pain
-description: a shift in career and prototypical death rant
+description: A shift in career and prototypical death rant
 date: 2021-01-05
----

-TL;DR

-- software engineering culture is like poison
-- media life is the primary driver of anything in modern world
-- happiness is not listed in any discriminatory policy but it exists

 ---

 Pain is the only lens from which I can view the software industry.